cajulien42/Hypertube/README.md

+# Warning

+Hypertube can't function properly for now, due to changes in external APIs.

 # Hypertube

 3rd and last Web project for 42 school, Hypertube is a streaming site (made in React / Nodejs):